6 min read

 Governance is the role of leading an organisation and management in its day-to-day running or operating.
 Governance is the job of the governing body, such as a committee or board, to provide direction, leadership and control.

-Often seen as seen as the domain of corporate businesses, governance applies to all family businesses.
-In a family farming situation, the family and business are intertwined, and you may play all the roles - governor, manager, staff; you may need to wear a different hat for the different roles.
+Often seen as the domain of corporate businesses, governance applies to all family businesses.
+In a family farming situation, the family and business are intertwined, and you may play all the roles (governor, manager, staff); you may need to wear a different hat for different roles.

 Effective governance ensures the organisation remains viable and thrives, improving its results (both social and financial) and making sure its assets are protected and funds are used appropriately.